MY STORY IN A NUTSHELL

 I believed that the only way for me to survive was to take my battles to the public in order to try rectify some of the injustices that were done to me and many others at the hands of the conversion therapy industry.
 In 2010, the words conversion therapy weren't known to the world like they are today.
-With the help of Wayne Bessen, a mentor and friend who founded the organization Truth Wins Out, Benjy and I appeared in a Youtube video in which we described the specific things that organizations such as (the now-shuttered) organization JONAH once did to their clients in order to supposedly cure us of [what they called] same-sex attraction.
+With the help of Wayne Bessen, a mentor and friend who founded the organization Truth Wins Out, I appeared in a Youtube video in which myself and a friend who also attended conversion therapy described the specific things that organizations such as (the now-shuttered) organization JONAH once did to their clients in order to supposedly cure us of [what they called] same-sex attraction.
 Some of those things included having us strip naked while standing in a locked room alone with a JONAH ‘life coach’ who himself ‘struggled with same-sex attraction.’

 That Youtube video was the first step of many that ultimately led to a consumer fraud lawsuit against JONAH.
 Ferguson v JONAH was filed on behalf of myself and six others by the Southern Poverty Law Center on November 27th 2012.
 It was because of this lawsuit that conversion therapy was found to be a fraudulent and unconscionable business practice by a jury.
 More importantly, it was because of this lawsuit that we got a real insight into the inner workings of the conversion therapy industry.
 In open court and in depositions that are mostly public record now, the junk science and emotional manipulation that fed and continues to feed groups like JONAH affiliates such as People Can Change (now known as Brother’s road), was exposed in public for the world to see.

 After 3 and a half of some of the most challenging and grueling years of my life, we won our lawsuit and JONAH agreed to shut down.
-It was at that time that I, Chaim Levin, really started focusing on my future career and how I would finally realize my dream of getting a real education.
-Being in college at the age of 28 is technically a little late (don't tell me it's not, I know it's not but I'm being technical), I have gone through fire and water and many other obstacles to get to where I am today for my education.
+It was at that time that I really started focusing on my future career and how I would finally realize my dream of getting a real education.
+Being in college at the age of 28 is technically a little late, I have overcome many hurdles and obstacles to get to where I am today for my education.
 Every moment I spend in class or working on school work is the best spent time of my life in my day to day life today.

 I choose to proudly publicize these facts about myself because I don't think - as many people have suggested and told me outright over years - that by being so open about these things I am perceived as weak or as a professional victim.
 I disagree with that characterization very strongly because I took concrete action in all areas of my life to remedy the injustices that were done to me.
 I did not just call out my abuser or JONAH on Facebook and blog posts, I took action and took them to court.
 In both cases, I won and I'm proud to add that to my list of accomplishments.
 While the Eichler matter is still not settled and likely won't be until one of us are dead, I will never stop pursuing justice because what was done to me was not just wrong and evil, it is something that continues to be done to people at this very moment.